• TECES

 Friderik Knez

-Complementary field: Environmental performance of buildings, Energy in buildings, Energija v stavbah, Fire safety, Fire toxicity
+Complementary field: Fire safety, Fire toxicity

 Prof. dr. Gorazd Stumberger